 First, make sure you are Prepared.
 I have a notebook that is sectioned off for each student.
 In this notebook, I keep notes and observations related to each child.
 It may be academically related or behaviorally related.
 It may be positives or it may be areas of needed improvement.
-Each day I carry post it notes on me and if I notice something that I feel may be important to remember later, I write it down on my post it note with the day and child’s name.
-At the end of the day, I tape my post it note in that child’s section, or if I’m really ambitious, I’ll actually rewrite it in with more detail.
-When conferences (or Intervention meetings) come around, I have a notebook full of any important information I want to reference.
-(It’s also great to reference to check for patterns).
+Each day I carry Post-It notes on me, and if I notice something that I feel may be important to remember later, I write it down on my Post-It note with the day and child’s name.
+At the end of the day, I tape my Post-It note in that child’s section, or if I’m feeling really ambitious, I’ll actually rewrite it in with more detail.
+When parent-teacher conferences (or Intervention meetings) come around, I have a notebook full of any important information I want to reference (it’s also great to reference to check for patterns).
 Of course, any significant matters should always be addressed long before conferences, as parents do not like to be “blindsided” with things.
-I also always have a one page conference overview of important information about their child’s strengths, areas of improvement, grades, work habits, conduct, so on.
+I also always have a one-page conference overview of important information about their child’s strengths, areas of improvement, grades, work habits, conduct, so on.
 I like to write all important things down, so in those few minutes, I can make sure I get in everything!

 Second, be Personable.
-Is that even a word?
 Don’t sit behind your desk or in an area that makes you seem “superior.”
-It’s important that you are on an equal playing field with your parents and remind them you are there to work together as their partner for the success of their child.
+It’s important that you are on an equal playing field with their parents and remind them you are there to work together as their partner for the success of their child.
 Carry yourself with a relaxed feeling and smile.
 I have sometimes started with “How do you feel the year is going?” to get their perspective.
 Either way, when you do start talking about little Johnny, it’s important that you are starting with the positives.
 No matter how hard it can be, every parent needs to hear something good about their little guy or gal.
-However, don’t make it vague — blanket statements such as your child is so sweet is much like telling a kiddo “good job.”
+However, don’t make it vague — blanket statements such as “your child is so sweet” is much like telling a kiddo “good job.”
 While on the surface it looks like you are praising him/her, it needs to be specific to have an impact.
 I try to provide examples of why or how their child is sweet or helpful, so on.

 Third, Reflect.
 I have found over the years that reflecting statements back to parents seems to help them remain calm and feel you are listening.
 I will often take what they say and reuse it in my statement back or express how I think they are feeling.
 For instance, if a parent says they feel there has been lack of communication on my part, I will remain calm and reflect it.
 How do I reflect it?
 I say, “It sounds like you are feeling frustrated because you feel I’m not communicating enough.
 How can I do this more effectively?”
-I always try to come from a problem solving stance- no matter how offended I may feel.
+I always try to come from a problem solving stance, no matter how offended I may feel.
 Often parents are more stressed about other circumstances in their lives and don’t mean to take things out on us.
 Is that fair?
 No, but it’s just how it is sometimes.
-As professionals it is our job to (try hard!) not to take it personally and stay professional.
+As professionals it is our job to (try hard!) not to take it personally and stay professional, especially during the crucial moments of parent-teacher conferences.
 By staying calm, it reassures them their child is in good hands.

 Happy Teaching—And Conferencing!